xccao/crisprDBA/README.md

 DATA PREPARATION
 ------------
 To predict off-target cleavage data, the raw data must be transformed to conform to the 7-bit encoding scheme described in Figure 1A of the publication.
-We provide the transformed datasets in the file crisprSQL/Cpf1fftarget in either 7×23 or 23×7 format.
+We provide the transformed datasets in the file data/crisprSQL or data/Cpf1fftarget in either 7×23 or 23×7 format.
 Two raw datasets can be downloaded from the data_description.txt file.
 The most recent version of the crisprSQL dataset is provided in the 100720.csv file.

 CONTAINS
 ------------
-PNN model/*_PNN.py : Python script for running CRISPR-DBA to predict off-target activities involving indels and mismatches. data/crisprSQL_*.npz : A transformed dataset that can be directly accessed by the script.
+PNN_model/FNN5_PNN.py : Python script for running CRISPR-DBA to predict off-target activities involving indels and mismatches. data/crisprSQL_format.npz : A transformed dataset that can be directly accessed by the script.